benbenzy/benbenzy/README.md

 - 👋 Hi, I’m @benbenzy
 - 👀 I’m interested in mobile and app development react,react-native expo,node-js,web,sql,firebase,aws
 - 🌱 I’m currently learning software engineering at ubunifu college i also have a bachelors of early childhood development
-- 💞️ I’m looking to collaborate on react and reacctt-native
+- 💞️ I’m looking to collaborate on react,react-native,nodejs,typescript
 - 📫 How to reach me marybenzy@gmail.com

 <!---